-Energy efficient light fittings and new control equipment will be installed across our stations during 2016.
-These installations will reduce the lighting electricity consumption by 40-50% and improve the lighting quality.
+Energy efficient light fittings where installed on station platforms during 2016/17.
+These installations have reduced the lighting electricity consumption by 40-50% and improved the lighting quality.

 Along the c2c route into London are a number of wasteland areas and we have an interest in sensitively developing and managing the fauna, flora and habitats in these types of area.